promptfoo/promptfoo/site/docs/faq.md

 No, we do not collect any personally identifiable information (PII).

-### What is LLM red teaming, and how does Promptfoo support it?

-LLM red teaming is the process of systematically testing LLMs to identify potential vulnerabilities, weaknesses, and unintended behaviors before deployment.
-Promptfoo supports this by offering a framework for generating and executing adversarial tests, aligned with industry standards like OWASP LLM Top 10 and NIST AI Risk Management Framework.

-Promptfoo's red teaming capabilities allow you to:

-1. Generate adversarial tests specific to your LLM application.
-2. Execute tests at scale in a pre-deployment environment.
-3. Analyze results to improve AI system safety and reliability.
-4. Continuously monitor LLM performance against evolving threats.

-For more details, see our [LLM Red Teaming Guide](/docs/guides/llm-redteaming).

 ## Installation and Getting Started

 ### How do I install Promptfoo?